petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 There is one additional complication: What if the drop-down list is open?
 If the user hits return at this point, the list closes, but the default button action is not invoked.
 It is, in other words, unacceptable for the Find Next button to have a default border while the drop-down list is showing, no matter how many characters are in the text field.

 One solution to this user interface glitch would be to catch the Enter key and actually invoke the default button immediately after closing the drop-down list.
-I discarded this solution for two reasons: In the first place, the implementation is more convoluted than you might think at first glance – handling CNB{"_"}CLOSEUP is not enough.
+I discarded this solution for two reasons: In the first place, the implementation is more convoluted than you might think at first glance – handling CNB_CLOSEUP is not enough.
 (Can you see why?)
 In the second place, most drop-down lists don’t behave like that (although some do), so it would have introduced a quite unnecessary user interface inconsistency.

 Actually implementing this functionality was more of a puzzle than I had expected, chiefly because the combobox notifications are peculiar.
-The CBN{"_"}DROPDOWN notification is sent before the list opens, while its opposite number, the CBN{"_"}CLOSEUP notification, is sent after the list has closed.
+The CBN_DROPDOWN notification is sent before the list opens, while its opposite number, the CBN_CLOSEUP notification, is sent after the list has closed.
 In other words, the list is always closed at notification time.
-This precludes an elegant, common solution for all cases, in which I wouldn’t care whether the message was CBN{"_"}DROPDOWN or CBN{"_"}CLOSEUP.
-Instead, I would just ask the combobox by sending it the CB{"_"}GETDROPPEDSTATE message (using the ComboBox{"_"}GetDroppedState macro from windowsx.h).
+This precludes an elegant, common solution for all cases, in which I wouldn’t care whether the message was CBN_DROPDOWN or CBN_CLOSEUP.
+Instead, I would just ask the combobox by sending it the CB_GETDROPPEDSTATE message (using the ComboBox_GetDroppedState macro from windowsx.h).

 At this point, it occurred to me that this problem is not specific to FindDlg, but completely general.
 I removed all this code from FindDlg, and instead used global subclassing (as described in [Chapter 4](Chapter-4-The-Mechanics-of-Subclassing.md)) to subclass the dialog window class.
 The result is in dlgSubclasser.cpp, and has a couple of interesting properties: